How U.S. Cryptocurrency Investors Can Profit From Unclaimed Property Rules Tax Reporting

 Get a complimentary tax return review today.
 Email us at firstname.lastname@example.org

 As the deadline for businesses to file their reports on unclaimed property approaches, many businesses are considering including information on misplaced cryptocurrency passwords or lost cryptocurrencies.

-According AccountingToday.com, unclaimed funds, of which unused gift cards may be an example, are often reported on by institutions such as retailers, banks, state government agencies and insurers.
-Cryptocurrencies such as Bitcoin and Ethereum, being virtual in nature, and growing in use and popularity.
+According to AccountingToday.com, unclaimed funds, of which unused gift cards may be an example, are often reported on by institutions such as retailers, banks, state government agencies, and insurers.
+Cryptocurrencies such as Bitcoin and Ethereum, being virtual in nature and growing in use and popularity.
 The downside to these currencies is that the keys, passwords and digital wallets used to access them can be lost, which renders the currencies unclaimable.
 This presents accountants with a distinct challenge in the businesses they serve.

 According to Robert Peters, director of Duff & Phelps Unclaimed Property and Tax Risk Advisory, some states have adopted rules where unused Bitcoin, as an example, could be included as a form of unclaimed property.
 He goes on to say that more and more states are broadening their definition of unclaimed property to include unused or lost cryptocurrencies.

 Many businesses are working towards completing their fall filings of accounts before November.
 All financial instruments that have gone dormant for the specified period of time, typically three to five years, would be valid for this type of reporting, but this may vary from one state to another.

 As a result of these laws differing between states, the upcoming reporting season may entail re-organizing dollar thresholds, due diligence mailing dates, as well as the completion of electronic paper filing and payment requirements.